Quantitative Biomedical Inference (QuBIc)

 - Measurement of vascular territories using Vessel Encoded ASL MRI.

 - Measurement of microvascular haemodynamics using Dynamic Susceptibility Contrast MRI.

-- pH imaging in Stroke using Amide Proton Transfer MRI.
+- pH imaging in Stroke and tumours using Chemical Exchange Saturation Transfer MRI methods such as Amide Proton Transfer.

 If you are interested in joining QuBIc then keep an eye on the Department of Engineering Science vacancies page for post-doctoral jobs or funded studentships.